PonderfulWoop/Lab-Codes/README.md

 # Lab-Codes
-Lab Codes for all the labs for 3rd SEM MIT, Manipal CSE course.
+Lab Codes for all the labs for 3rd SEM, 5th SEM MIT, Manipal CSE course.